 In these instances, where possible, we expect organisations to approach their local staff side or trade union representatives to clarify which services this will affect and consult on communications which will go out to staff on this matter.
 Wherever possible, organisations should maintain staff goodwill and request volunteers rather than requiring staff to work on bank holidays.

 Staff covered by NHS terms and conditions who are required to work on bank holidays, should be paid the appropriate bank holiday rate as set out in the NHS terms and conditions of service handbook.
 Their leave should also be credited with the public holiday so it can be taken at a later date.

 If staff would normally not have worked the bank holiday (without having needed to book it off) or usually work shifts and had booked it off, the normal notice requirements for cancelling leave would apply.

-If you are being asked to work bank holidays and weekends as part of a move to a full seven day service during the pandemic you will be entitled to unsocial hours payments as set out in section 2 of the NHS terms and conditions of service handbook.
+If you are being asked to work bank holidays and weekends as part of a move to a full seven day service due to unsustainable pressures arising from the pandemic you will be entitled to unsocial hours payments as set out in section 2 of the NHS terms and conditions of service handbook.

 For staff working in an NHS organisation, if you are being asked to cover bank holidays or weekends as overtime then section 3 of the handbook will apply.

 All NHS staff are entitled to the full allocation of bank holidays, so if you are asked to work a bank holiday then you will be entitled to that day back as set out in the handbook.